top of page

 11. If you don't already have one, install a fuel burn gauge/readout for your Outboard:

 These will show you how to best trim for lower GPH rates!
-Something to consider on your upgrade path that will in time, give one a good ROI (Return on Investment) by having one installed this or as a planned gauge upgrade package.
+Something to consider on your upgrade path that will give one a good ROI (Return on Investment) by having one installed this or as a planned gauge upgrade package.

 Yamaha Burn Rate gauge